 The first meeting with the Technical Agencies Committee was held as a joint meeting with the Stakeholders Group on July 16, 2015.
 Twenty-one (21) agency representatives were invited to attend via email on July 3, 2015.
 Twenty-two (22) people attended, including four (4) agency representatives, seven (7) technical staff from the City of Vaughan, the City's Project Manager, and two (2) representatives from the Consultant Team.
 The remaining attendees represented the Stakeholders Group.
-In addition, nine (9) agency representatives and 10 technical staff who could not attend were sent a copy of the meeting notes for information.
+In addition, nine (9) agency representatives and ten (10) technical staff who could not attend were sent a copy of the meeting notes for information.
 Input was limited to comments provided by the Stakeholders Group, as described below, in Section 6.2.4 Meeting #1.
 Detailed meeting notes are provided in Appendix B.

 The second Technical Agencies Committee meeting was held on October 20, 2015.
 Twenty-two (22) agency representatives were invited to attend via email on September 23, 2015.
 Fourteen (14) people attended, including four (4) agency representatives, seven (7) technical staff from the City of Vaughan, the City's Project Manager, and two (2) representatives from the Consultant Team.
-In addition, eleven

-(11) agency representatives and eleven (11) technical staff who could not attend were sent a copy of the meeting notes for information.
+In addition, eleven (11) agency representatives and eleven (11) technical staff who could not attend were sent a copy of the meeting notes for information.
 Detailed meeting notes are provided in Appendix B. One area of concern related to the effect of the project on underground utilities.
+Impacts on existing municipal services and utilities was factored into the assessment of alternative designs.

 The third meeting with the Technical Agencies Committee was held on February 2, 2016.
 Seventeen (17) representatives were invited to attend via email on January 15, 2016.
 Eleven (11) people attended, including six (6) agency representatives, two (2) technical staff from the City of Vaughan, the City's Project Manager, and two (2) representatives from the Consultant Team.
 In addition, six (6) agency representatives and nineteen (19) technical staff who could not attend were sent a copy of the meeting notes for information.
-Detailed meeting notes are provided in Appendix B.
+A concern was raised for the potential impact of road widening on the stormwater management system.
+The City explained that it is considering the stormwater optimization study and coordination with this Class EA is ongoing.
+In addition, the study team has held meetings with the Toronto and Region Conservation Authority.
+Other comments relevant to the Class EA process for Part B included: